cliosight/Docs/Spec.md

 It is possible to restrict data input into a table using the following features of a form:
 1. Disabling data import through CSV file upload.
 2. Disabling manual insert, update or delete query execution on the associated tables.
-3. Ensuring that no other forms can insert data into those tables.
+3. Ensuring that no other forms or endpoints can insert data into these tables.
 4. Disabling data export

-Reports created from restricted tables using one or more of the above methods can, however, serve as input to other datasources from which reports can be generated.
-This is however possible if the fourth option is not applied.
+Reports created from restricted tables using one or more of the above methods can serve other datasources from which reports can be generated.
+This is however possible only if the fourth option is not applied.
-It ensures that the primary table and associated sub-form tables receive their inputs via the designated form interface only.
+It ensures that the primary table and associated sub-form tables receive their inputs through the designated form interface or endpoint only.
 This real-world data can be used for generating artificial datasets using GANs (Generative adversarial networks) or VAEs (Variational autoencoders).

 # Dashboard <a name="dashboard"></a>